 I absolutely love their Ginger Greens which is a mix of ginger, apple, spinach, cucumber, parsley, and lemon.
 I could drink it Every.
 Single.
 Day.
 Which is one of the reasons that I had to learn how to make a version at home.
-That and that I don’t live in Huntsville.
+That and because I don’t live in Huntsville.

 And another reason that I decided that I really needed to learn how to make it is that my husband was diagnosed with ampullary cancer earlier this year.
 After doing some research and reading books like Chris Beat Cancer: A Comprehensive Plan for Healing Naturally, I believe that the best defense against poor health is a good defense.
 One way of building up one’s natural immunity is by eating well and exercising.
 (There is so much more, but that is a good start.)